The best way to get customers to your dental practice is to make sure that you’re easy for them to find online.

 Are you the only practice in the area that provides porcelain veneers?
 Do you provide a new x-ray technology that no other practice has adopted yet?
 If so, those are the keywords that will attract the most valuable patients to your website and to your practice.

 It’s also beneficial to include your city or location in your long tail keywords, since those will target the people that live close to your practice, and can likely make you a family provider.
-This is a great tactic for really narrowing down your target customers in a positive way, since patients in California may be looking for your services, but are unlikely to come to your practice if you’re located in Pennsylvania.
+This is a great tactic for really narrowing down your target customers positively, since patients in California may be looking for your services, but are unlikely to come to your practice if you’re located in Pennsylvania.

 Does your dental practice need help targeting long tail keywords?